Benefits of the Post-9/11 GI Bill

 The Post-9/11 GI Bill, also known as Chapter 33 benefits, covers active duty service members of the Armed Forces, or those who were affected by a call or order to active duty from a reserve component (National Guard and Reserve) under certain sections of Title 10.

 The Post-9/11 GI Bill offers three major education assistance benefits:

-- Up to 100% paid tuition.
+- Up to 100% paid tuition and fees.
 The maximum tuition benefit you’re eligible to receive depends on your aggregate period of active duty after Sept.
 10, 2001.
-Depending on your length of service, you could have anywhere from 40% to 100% of your tuition covered by the government.
+Depending on your length of service, you could have anywhere from 40% to 100% of your tuition and fees covered by the government.